ThuCCSLab/FigStep/README.md

 ## Citation

-If you find our work helpful, please star us 🌟 and cite it as follows:
+If you find our work helpful, feel free to leave a 🌟 or cite it as follows, thanks!
 ```bibtex
 @misc{gong2023figstep,
       title={FigStep: Jailbreaking Large Vision-language Models via Typographic Visual Prompts},